egvijayanand/dotnet-maui-templates/README.md

 We all know that .NET MAUI is an evolution of Xamarin.Forms.

-And now .NET 6 Preview 7 released on Tue, Aug 10, 2021.
+And now .NET MAUI Preview 8 (.NET 6 RC1) released on Tue, Sep 14, 2021 with support for its Workload installation from within Visual Studio.

 Templates have been updated to support the latest release.